 On Tuesday, Ukraine's acting president, Oleksandr Turchynov, said there would be an "anti-terrorist operation" to stop the separatists.
 He said Russia had plans for "the whole south and east of Ukraine to be engulfed by fire," and that the aim of the operation would be to "defend the citizens of Ukraine, to stop terror, stop crime and stop attempts to tear our country into pieces."

-.
+An ultimatum issued on Monday telling the armed separatists to lay down their arms did not seem to have much of an effect.
 Ukrainian troops have not yet made a move to storm the occupied buildings, and the Associated Press reports that the city of Horlivka, near the Russian border, has had its police station occupied by separatists.

 Calling for calm until meeting